Commensurate moir\'e superlattices in anisotropically strained twisted bilayer graphene: Results and Discussions

 \subsection{Spatially projected Density of States (SPDOS)}

-In this section, we want to visualise the distribution of low energy electronic wavefunction in the presence of anisotropic strain(three representative cases given in Fig.~\ref{fig:fig5}), as shown in Fig.~\ref{fig:fig7}.
+In this section, we visualize the distribution of the low energy electronic wave function in the presence of anisotropic strain for the three representative cases listed in Table~\ref{table3}, as shown in Fig.~\ref{fig:fig7}.
 Unlike the total density of states (DOS), which is averaged over the entire system, SPDOS provides information about how electronic states are distributed in real space.
 Mathematically, the spatial density of states at site $i$ is given by the diagonal elements of the imaginary part of the Green's function ~\cite{Souma}:

 where $G_{ii}(K,E)$ is the retarded Green's function at energy E. At the unstrained twist angle of $\pm 6.008^\circ$, the spatially resolved SPDOS at charge neutrality ($E=0$) is strongly modulated by the moir\'e pattern, with enhanced spectral weight localized at AA stacking regions (Fig.~\ref{fig:fig7}(a,b,c)).
 The absolute magnitude of the SPDOS at $E=0$ is, however, very small, reflecting the vanishing density of states of the dispersive Dirac bands at charge neutrality far from the flat band regime.
 The SPDOS contributions from the two graphene layers are identical in both spatial distribution and magnitude, consistent with the exact layer exchange symmetry of the unstrained system and the resulting layer degeneracy at the Dirac point.
 Within each layer, the SPDOS exhibits a sublattice dependent contrast originating from the pseudospin structure of Dirac eigenstates and its modulation by moir\'e induced interference, without implying any breaking of sublattice symmetry.
 At finite energies within the low energy Dirac bands $(E \ne 0)$, the SPDOS remains predominantly localized at AA stacking regions, although the localization contrast is reduced due to contributions from a broader range of momenta.
 The absolute SPDOS magnitude increases substantially away from $E=0$, reflecting the finite density of states of the dispersive Dirac bands.